aziontech/azion/CONTRIBUTING.md

 > If you want to ask a question, we assume that you have read the available [Documentation](README.md).

-Before you ask a question, it is best to search for existing [Issues](https://github.com/aziontech/azion-cli/issues) that might help you.
+Before you ask a question, it is better to search for existing [Issues](https://github.com/aziontech/azion-cli/issues) that might help you.
 In case you have found a suitable issue and still need clarification, you can write your question in this issue.

 If you then still feel the need to ask a question and need clarification, we recommend the following: